Skip to main content

 • Make sure you have the supported OS version.
 Check the Known issues section for more details.

-• Download the installation package or a portable executable from any of the sources above and save it somewhere on your system where you can easily access it.
+• Download the installation package or a portable executable from any of the official sources and save it somewhere on your system where you can easily access it.

 Install SAFE Viewerโ€‹